aseriy/writings/crdb-views.md

     GROUP BY region ORDER BY region;
 ```

-The newly create view will show up in the list of tables:
+The newly created view will show up in the list of tables:

 ```sql
 > SHOW TABLES;